12 wildfire mitigation strategies for your home and property I PEMCO

-How can I fortify my house against wildfire?
+How can I protect my home against wildfires?

 - Clean your gutters.
 Accumulated leaves and needles provide tinder for floating embers.